Jules Halliday is an author, public speaker, career coach, and business development trainer with over 20 years of experience.

-All the interviewer is looking for is your commitment and passion to succeed together with what value you can add to the organisation in the future.
+All the interviewer is looking for is your commitment and passion for succeeding together with what value you can add to the organisation in the future.

 It is important to let them know that you are a good investment, and while your focus will absolutely be on the position you are interviewing for, you also have the desire to develop and move onwards and upwards.

-This doesn't mean that you have to be power hungry and desperate to climb the career ladder.
-If you would be happy doing the same job for the rest of your working life, that's fine.
-Every company has the stalwart members of staff who are doing a great job and don't care to change roles.
+This doesn’t mean you have to be power-hungry and desperate to climb the career ladder.
+If you would be happy doing the same job for the rest of your working life, that’s fine.
+Every company has stalwart members of staff who are doing a great job and don’t care to change roles.